AmasaDelano/dw-srd-offline/src/markdown/05_Moves_Discussion.md

 ## Parley

-When you **have leverage on a GM Character and manipulate them**, roll+Cha.
+When you **have leverage on a GM Character and manipulate them**, roll+CHA.
 Leverage is something they need or want. ✴On a 10+, they do what you ask if you first promise what they ask of you. ✴On a 7–9, they will do what you ask, but need some concrete assurance of your promise, right now.

 ---